 Moreover, the flexibility of the IVAS codec with respect to supported audio formats, bitrates, rendering options and suitability for different device types might enable completely new usage scenarios for communication.
 In addition, the IVAS codec will support content distribution use-cases including streaming of stereo/immersive content and advanced VR/AR applications.

 3GPP's rigorous and transparent standardization process involved the definition of demanding terms of reference (ToRs).
-During the selection phase, the IVAS codec was tested against in total 144 ToRs in 46 subjective tests performed in six languages by four independents test labs.
+During the selection phase, the IVAS codec was tested against in total 144 ToRs in 46 subjective tests performed in six languages by four contracted external test labs, where each experiment was conducted in two different labs.
 During these tests, the IVAS codec has met the requirements in 98.3% of the cases with no systematic fails in both labs.
 The full performance characterization is available in the following technical report: